-DevOps and engineering teams can use APM to answer these questions and to quickly find and fix issues before they affect real users.
+DevOps and engineering teams can use APM tools to answer these questions and quickly find and fix issues before they affect real users.

-Nobody wants to deal with a broken or slow app, whether that’s end users or the teams maintaining and building the application.
+Nobody wants to deal with a broken or slow app, whether that’s end users or the teams maintaining and building an application.

 End users expect speed and reliability when they use web applications.
 They want optimized performance and fast response times.

-Users will abandon a website within seconds if it doesn’t load.
-Even worse, if someone has a bad user experience, they are more likely to move on to a competitor.
-One study suggests that 12% of users would actually warn friends and family against engaging with a particular app or site.
-This could have detrimental effects on business success, customer satisfaction, and brand reputation.
+Users will abandon a website within seconds if it’s not loaded.
+Even worse, if someone has a bad user experience, they’re more likely to move on to a competitor.
+One study suggests that 12% of users would actually warn friends and family against engaging with a particular app or site, which can have a detrimental impact on business success, customer satisfaction, and brand reputation.

 Application performance issues also cause huge headaches for engineering teams.
 An on-call engineer might get a critical system alert at 3 AM regarding business transactions that leads to entire teams trying to solve a problem in the middle of the night.

-It’s even worse when there is a critical alert that has no context, meaning that engineers aren’t sure where the problem is coming from.
-The issue might be coming from an API, Kubernetes cluster, cloud service, or any number of other locations from code level to the cloud.
-The longer it takes to solve the issue, the more it negatively impacts customers and the company’s bottom line.
+It’s even worse when there’s a critical issue that has no context, meaning that engineers aren’t sure where the problem is coming from.
+The issue might be coming from an API, Kubernetes cluster, cloud service, or any number of other locations from code to cloud, and the longer it takes to solve, the more it negatively impacts customers and the company’s bottom line.

-The alternative is learning about the issue from end users, which means they are already affected—and then scrambling to solve the problem without the additional context that application performance monitoring provides, resulting in longer mean-time-to-resolution (MTTR).
+The alternative is learning about the issue from end users, which means they are already impacted—and then scrambling to solve the problem without the additional context that application performance monitoring provides, resulting in longer mean time to detection (MTTD) and mean time to resolution (MTTR).

-What can you monitor with an APM solution?
+What can you monitor with an application performance monitoring solution?

 A software application often has many different services and layers to monitor, and APM can be used to monitor each of those layers.
-For example, an APM solution can be used to collect current and historical information about the following:
+For example, an APM solution can be used to collect current and historical information about the following layers: